mxstbr/mxstbr.com/pages/blog/2016/01/npm-scripts.md

----
+export const frontmatter = {
-published: true
+  "published": true,
-title: npm scripts
+  "title": "npm scripts",
-tags: nodejs npm tooling
+  "tags": "nodejs npm tooling",
-custom_excerpt: npm has support for the scripts property in package.json — one of the most used, but also one of the most overlooked features of npm!
-Let's explore the power of npm scripts.
+  "custom_excerpt": "npm has support for the scripts property in package.json — one of the most used, but also one of the most overlooked features of npm!
+Let's explore the power of npm scripts."
----
+};

 `npm` has support for the `scripts` property in `package.json` — one of the most used, but also one of the most overlooked features of `npm`!